pilcrowonpaper/oslo/docs/pages/reference/oauth2/index.md

 # `oslo/oauth2`

-Provides utilities for working OAuth 2.0.
+Provides utilities for working OAuth 2.0 based on [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749) and [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636).
+Can be used for OpenID Connect.

 ## Functions